Informal Table Setting

 - Salad or first course

-(f) Glasses: Drinking glasses of any kind — water, wine, juice, iced tea — are placed at the top right of the dinner plate, above the knives and spoons.
+(4, 5, 6) Glasses: Drinking glasses of any kind -- water, wine, juice, iced tea -- are placed at the top right of the dinner plate, above the knives and spoons.

 Other dishes and utensils are optional, depending on what is being served, but may include:

-(j) Coffee Cup and Saucer: Our illustration shows a table setting that would be common in a restaurant serving a large number of people at once, with coffee being served during the meal.
+(not pictured) Coffee Cup and Saucer: A table setting that would be common in a restaurant serving a large number of people at once, with coffee being served during the meal.
 The coffee cup and saucer are placed above and to the right of the knife and spoons.
 At home, most people serve coffee after the meal.
 In that case the cups and saucers are brought tot he table and placed above and to the right of the knives and spoons.

 - Trending Topics

 - Wedding Etiquette 101: Everything You Need to Know

 - Invitations & Correspondence